 Melons, such as cantelope and honeydew, are actually quite different from watermelons, as watermelons don't ripen any further once picked from the vine (who knew!?).

 For this reason, watermelons should be stored in the refrigerator once you get them home.
-Consider this when you're looking at those beautiful 10 lb. giants at the store!
+Consider this when you're looking at those beautiful 10 lb. giants at the market!

 - Storing them in the fridge will keep the flesh from becoming dry, mealy, and fiberous.
 Once cut, make sure to cover the open sides with plastic or bees wax wrap to prevent the melon from absorbing flavors of other things in the fridge.
 Or whenever possible, cut up the entire melon and store in a reusable container to make it an easy snack to reach for.

 - Whole watermelons can last in the fridge for up to a few weeks, but once cut, try to consume them within 3 days.

 - A ripe melon will give a little when pressed on the stem end, and will produce a sweet smell from the blossom end.
 Note that melons, similar to other fruits, give off ethylene gas, so keep them away from other fruit to prevent rapid and over-ripening.